 All practising GPs must be on the National Performers List.
 This includes locums, employed sessional GPs and GP Trainees.
-If you were formerly on a PCT’s Performers List, you will have automatically been transferred onto the National Performers List – you don’t need to do anything further at this time.

 The NHS (Performers Lists) Regulations (2013)